ShayBox/VRC-OSC/plugin-debug/README.md

 # Debug Plugin

-Allows you to print all received packets to console, enable `verbose` in `config.toml`.
+Allows you to print all received packets to console, enable debug in `config.toml`.